 Students are involved with Guidance not only as graduates but throughout their high school career.
-Our Guidance Office offers students direction and assistance with course selection beginning in Grade 8.
 Our students are encouraged to achieve ambitious post-secondary goals.
 In addition to individual guidance counselling, students develop skills to become self-guiding through enrolment in a guidance course.
-Each graduate receives an average of 10 hours of one-on-one guidance and support in their Grade 12 year.
+Each graduate receives an average of 10 hours of one-on-one support in their Grade 12 year.

 The academic program includes a course in career studies in which students explore post-secondary programs and career options based on their identified strengths and interests.
 Students develop a career plan which includes the selection of appropriate secondary school courses and post-secondary programs.